billcoding/vip-video-downloader/README.md

 # vip-video-downloader
-VIP video downloader, such as: iqiyi、youku、qq video...etc.
+VIP video downloader, such as: iqiyi, youku, qq, ...etc.